PandasThumb/pandasthumb.github.io/_posts/2019/2019-03-11-Eric-Holloway-Needs-Help-Again.md

 https://uncommondescent.com/evolution/eric-holloway-atheists-agnostics-more-skeptical-of-evolution-now/"

-The link is to a post by "News" (Denyse O'Leary) at Uncommon Descent which quotes from <a href="https://www.patheos.com/blogs/eidos/2019/01/a-new-journal-for-constantinean-techies/"><strong>a post at a blog called Eidos</strong></a>, where Holloway says that in his personal conversations with "atheists and agnostics" many of them agree with him that they evolution cannot explain consciousness.
+The link is to a post by "News" (Denyse O'Leary) at Uncommon Descent which quotes from <a href="https://www.patheos.com/blogs/eidos/2019/01/a-new-journal-for-constantinean-techies/"><strong>a post at a blog called Eidos</strong></a>, where Holloway says that in his personal conversations with "atheists and agnostics" many of them agree with him that evolution cannot explain consciousness.
 Then he goes on to announce his own "journal" that will discuss that.
 That's all.
 No mention of the mathematical arguments that Holloway and his co-thinkers have been making that purport to show that evolutionary mechanisms cannot account for new information getting into the genome.

 Now, I have no problem with Holloway feeling that he has two arguments for ID, the second even more convincing than the first.
 But does it mean that he has abandoned his previous argument, the technical argument using Algorithmic Specified Complexity?
 Is he intending to the return to the discussion of how that argument works?
 Or is he going off to declare success, leaving the rest of us puzzled as to what that argument was and how it actually worked.